 As much as I love nature, buildings will never cease to amaze me.
 One of the reasons why I picked Architecture as my Major!

-– Could we have a look to the wine menu?
+– Could we have a look at the wine menu?

-Alcohol can be bought and consumed in many places in Dubai – and expats with licenses can even drink in at home – since it is a myth than the city is a dry emirate, but in many others this would be a highly inappropriate question indeed.
+Alcohol can be bought and consumed in many places in Dubai – and expats with licenses can even drink in at home – since it is a myth that the city is a dry emirate, but in many others, this would be a highly inappropriate question indeed.

 I spent 24 hours in Al Ghurair Rayhaan by Rotana, a five-star hotel next to the Souks and Dubai Creek where alcohol has no place.
 During a whole day, I didn’t feel like leaving the premises and so I got to experience many of its special features without a single drop of booze.
 Yay!

-– An outstanding full-body massage in Zen, the hotel’s phenomenal Spa, which made me forget the rest of the day in a whim.
+– An outstanding full-body massage in Zen, the hotel’s phenomenal Spa, which made me forget the rest of the day on a whim.

 – Breakfast and lunch in Liwan, an all-day dining restaurant with so many international food choices that you’d need a whole month to try them all.

 – My out of this world premium suite with a king size bed, 2 bathrooms (the main one with a luxurious bathtub), a living room that could host a party of 30 and unbelievable dazzling views over Dubai’s Creek, the iconic skyscrapers, and Burj Khalifa.